 - Regulatory health, safety and environmental obligations

-- Compliance with SCU safe work policies and procedures (Contractor Safety Induction Policy & Contractor Safety Procedures)
+- SCU safe work policy and procedure compliance (Contractor Safety Induction Policy & Contractor Safety Procedures)

 - Safe work practices

-More information on how to Register for a Contractor Induction & mandatory Safety Documentation, can be found below.
+More information on how to request a Contractor Induction and submit Safety Documentation, can be found below.

-BEFORE commencing any works on a SCU site, you must complete and provide a copy of the relevant safety documentation to Property Services (email@example.com).
-Safety Documentation may include, but is not limited to:
+Before commencing any work on an SCU site, you must complete and provide a copy of the relevant safety documentation to Property Services; this may include, but is not limited to:

 - Safe Work Procedures (SWP)

 - Pre-Start Meeting Records